commercionetwork/commercionetwork/docs/README.md

 ## What is `cn`
-`cn` is the name of the Commercio.network application for the [Cosmos Hub](https://hub.cosmos.network/).
+`cn` is the name of the [Commercio.network](https://commercio.network) blockchain application.
 It is shipped with two different entrypoints:

 * `cnd`: The Commercio.network Daemon, runs a full-node of the `cn` application
 * `cndcli`: The Commercio.network command-line interface, which enables interaction with a Commercio.network full-node.